colbad2/LaunchList/README.md

 Things that Xcode does that need changing

 - remove big headers from new file template
-- write app that clears devicedata, removes elements from coredata files, locates template files
+- write an app that clears devicedata, removes elements from coredata files, locates template files
 - remove "import Foundation" from templates